Device to Cloud Getting Started Integrate your application via HTTP webhook

 Introduction

-This chapter describes how you can integrate your application using an HTTP webhook with D2C, so that it can be used as an endpoint for the uplink message routing.
+This chapter describes how you can integrate your application using an HTTP webhook with Device to Cloud, so that it can be used as an endpoint for the uplink message routing.

-If your application’s HTTP webhook is not readily available for initial testing with D2C, this Get Started guide will help you temporarily use a test API endpoint at webhook.site .
+If your application’s HTTP webhook is not readily available for initial testing with Device to Cloud, this Get Started guide will help you temporarily use a test API endpoint at webhook.site .

-The following three steps will guide you through your first integration of an HTTP webhook as a D2C application:
+The following three steps will guide you through your first integration of an HTTP webhook as a Device to Cloud application:

 Create simple webhook at webhook.site